 Correctional facility administrators shall designate a health agency, licensed physician, nurse practitioner, or a physician's assistant to be the Health Authority/Medical Director.
 The Health Authority/Medical Director shall be responsible for oversight of health care administration and development of health care policies and procedures.
 The correctional facility administrator shall maintain a copy of the credentials of persons providing health care in the correctional facility.
 Medical and mental health decisions are the sole province of the responsible medical or mental health clinician and may only be countermanded by non-clinicians with the approval of the responsible medical or mental health clinician.

-CCJ procedures demonstrate compliance.

-Standard 049 | Access to Medical Care
+Observations: PCCC is in compliance with the standard.
+Standard 049 Access to Medical Care Compliant: Yes